1. Home

 My electric bill is $290/mo

-Zooming in on the main problem that solar energy solves (beyond offsetting local carbon emissions), homeowners primarily install solar panels to save on electric bills.
-With an online tool like Palmetto's Solar Profile or the assistance of a solar professional, you can estimate your future energy savings based on your projected solar generation and utility expenses avoided.
+Zooming in on the main problem solar energy solves (aside from the environmental reasons to use solar power), homeowners primarily install solar panels to save on electric bills.
+With the assistance of a solar professional, or using a tool like Palmetto’s solar savings calculator, you can estimate your future energy savings based on your projected solar generation and utility expenses avoided.

-Although this checklist item is not 100% necessary, having a relatively new or very old roof may make now the perfect time for you to go solar.
-As both solar panels and residential roofs have long expected lifetimes (25 years or more), most experts agree that syncing the two projects together can make a roof replacement the best time to go solar.
+Although this idea is not 100% necessary, having a relatively new or very old roof may make now the perfect time to go solar.
+As both solar panels and residential roofs have long expected lifetimes (25 years or more), most experts agree doing the two projects together can make a roof replacement the best decision for your budget and long-term benefits.

-Last but certainly not least, we believe that the number one thing you need before you go solar is to trust the person who is handling your installation.
-Solar energy is a multi-decade commitment.
-Therefore, you should strive to find a company with a reputation for excellent services and a high likelihood to remain in business throughout the long operating lifetime of your renewable energy system.
+We believe the number one thing you need before you go solar is to trust the person handling your installation.
+Home solar power is a multi-decade commitment.
+You’re right to have questions and want expert answers.
+Therefore, you should strive to find a company with a reputation for excellent services and a high likelihood to remain in business throughout the long lifetime of your renewable energy system.

 See what solar can do for you: